allamaprabhuani/akantu2/doc/dev-doc/manual/basic_types.rst

             Schematic depiction of a Bernoulli beam element (applied to 2D and 3D) in ``Akantu``.
-The node numbering as used in ``Akantu`` is indicated, and also the quadrature points are highlighted (gray circles).
+The node numbering as used in ``Akantu`` is indicated, and the quadrature points are highlighted (gray circles).

 .. _tab-elements-bernoulli: